vhfarias/snake-js/readme.md

 - _rows_: number of rows in the grid. (default 20)
 - _size_: number informing the size of the "pixel" the game draws. (default 30)
 - _speed_: game update speed in millisseconds. (default 300)
-- _wrap_: boolean informing wheter the snake wraps around the grid or not. (default true)
+- _wrap_: boolean informing whether the snake wraps around the grid or not. (default true)